incident-io/internships/README.md

 You can apply [here][job-ad] or read about the role below.

+> [!CAUTION]
+> Applications are now closed.
+Will re-open again for Spring 2025 placements around October 2025.

 ## What is the role?

 This placement is for a Product Engineer role: [watch this